 Alquet: He could have kids.

-But okay, do you guys receive a lot of threatening mail?
+Do you guys receive a lot of hate mail?

 Alquet: Yesterday a guy sent us a message saying he wants to unload a gun magazine on our heads.
 Oh and another said that if we have the guts…

 Jean-Pierre: If we have the guts and we are men enough, we should go to the central square of Tsepelovo village and get things straight with the guys over there.

 Why did they say that?
 Was that after a story you published?

 Gérard: Yes, that came after the shocking news we revealed to our readers, that there is this tribe living in the mountains of Pindos that lives exclusively on mother’s milk.

 Lafleur: They have also called us sexists.

 Alquet: Also, there was this week, that was our best week ever, that everyone would be mad at us.
 The right wing fans of Golden Dawn and the left wing fans of the Communist Party.